Upcoming Professional Development

 Teachers will meet in person to discuss relevant pedagogical strategies to support the neuroscience of learning, then implement these strategies in their classrooms in between each meeting.
 Teachers will collaborate to build connections between modules and discuss the implementations of each strategy in their classroom.
 Prior attendance of the first Neuroscience minicourse by Dr. Senthinathan is not required to participate.

-Location: SUNY Buffalo State SAMC (room TBA)
+Location: SUNY Buffalo State SAMC 259

 Dates: March 24, 5 - 7 pm; March 31, 5 - 7 pm; April 7, 5 - 7 pm; April 10, 5 - 7 pm (virtual)